sergueik/selenium_java/jna_autoit/README.md

 Converting all methods is a work in progress (adequate tests might be a  bit of a challenge).

-Sending Control + regular key combinations to the application e.g. to control browser zoom is is a work in progress.
 ### Example Usage

-Provide Path to save the downloaded File.
+#### Save the downloaded File under desired Path

 This is much lightweight compared to the original  [file Upload Example using AutoIT and with Selenium Webdriver](https://www.guru99.com/use-autoit-selenium.html) recipe. which requires an full "compile script to exe"
 Windows executable generation from the following sample `.au3` [script](https://automated-testing.info/t/webdriver-features-rabota-s-upload-popup-windows-native-okno-pri-pomoshhi-selenium-web-driver/2288):